cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 2. Mid-strength hands
 3. Weak hands

 Mid-strength hands can win, but don't want to build the pot.
-Strong hands try to generally make the pot large with value bets.
+Strong hands try to generally make the pot large with value bets (though can also be used deceptively).
 Weak hands want to either give up or be used as bluffs.
+There is a major polarization effect where strong and weak hands have similarities and mid-strength hands are played passively.

 Note that this mathematically optimal solution automatically uses bluffs.
 Bluffs are not -EV bets that are used as "bad plays" to get more credit for value bets later, they are part of an overall optimal strategy.

 We also see that a major component of poker strategy is "balancing" bluffs.
 We see that P1 value bets 3 times more than she bluffs.
 In a real poker setting, you might have a similar strategy, but will have many possible bluff hands in your range to choose from, which means that they can be strategically selected to match the ratio, for example by bluffing with hands that make it less likely that your opponent is strong, while giving up with other weak hands.

 Finally, there are many cases where the probabilities are 0 or 1.
-In many cases, they are obvious actions where the player is definitely winning or losing so has no incentive to do anything else.
-For example, the “Jack, bet (after bet" would not make sense because he can’t be winning and the “King, pass (after pass)” is the reverse, because he must be winning.
+Often, these represent obvious actions where the player is definitely winning or losing so has no incentive to do anything else.
+For example, the “Jack, bet (after bet)" (i.e. calling a bet with the worst hand) would not make sense because he can’t be winning and the “King, pass (after pass)” (i.e. not betting with the best hand when there's no action to go) is the reverse, because he must be winning.

 One interesting case of 0 probability is “Queen, bet” because if the first acting player bets with a Queen, he will certainly be called and lose to a King and will certainly force the inferior Jack to fold, therefore this action should never be taken.
-This illustrates the poker concept of betting strong hands for value, weak hands as bluffs, and not betting middling hands, since there is a high probability that only better hands will call and you will force worse hands to fold.
+This illustrates the poker concept of not betting middling hands, since there is a high probability that only better hands will call and you will force worse hands to fold.

 ## Kuhn Poker in Normal Form
 Analytically solving all but the smallest games is not very feasible -- a faster way to compute the strategy for this game is putting it into normal form.

 ### Information sets
 There are 6 possible deals in Kuhn Poker: AK, AQ, KQ, KA, QK, QA.

 Each player has 2 decision points in the game.
 Player 1 has the initial action and the action after the sequence of P1 checks --> P2 bets.
 Player 2 has the second action after Player 1 bets or Player 1 checks.